 Growing up I never liked lemon desserts.
 I was all about chocolate desserts instead.
 I remember my mom loving all things lemon and just didn’t understand it.
 Well 20 years later and here we are, I’ve turned into a lemon dessert lover.
 I’d like to think that means my taste is just more refined now, but in reality I think it just means I’m getting old.
 But you know what?
 I’m totally alright with that if it means I get to enjoy these Gluten Free Lemon Bars with Cranberry.
 Because they are delicious.
 Really, really delicious.
 Like I bet you can’t eat just one delicious.

 I’ve actually been holding on to the recipe for these Gluten Free Lemon Bars with Cranberry for months.
 Not intentionally, but I’ve just been so busy I never had a chance to publish the recipe.
-I initially served these gluten free lemon bars at a Beautycounter event I held back in November and they were a huge hit.
+I initially served these bars at a Beautycounter event I held back in November and they were a huge hit.
 I’ve had people asking me for the recipe ever since.
 The sweet lemon layer pairs perfectly with the slightly tart cranberry layer to make these gluten free lemon bars one of the best desserts you will ever eat.
 I appreciate your patience, and I hope the wait for these Gluten Free Lemon Bars with Cranberry was worth it!

 What makes these gluten free lemon bars with cranberry so good: